opengenomebrowser/opengenomebrowser/installation/annotation-descriptions.md

 ## Annotation descriptions (optional)

-To tell OpenGenomeBrowser and its users what thinks like `K01695`, `EC:4.2.1.20` and `GO:0005829` mean, create a file for each annotation type that maps the identifier to a short description.
+OpenGenomeBrowser allows its users to extend annotation identifiers such as e.g. `K01695`, `EC:4.2.1.20` and `GO:0005829` with a short description to in order to facilitate interpretation.
+To use this feature a file for each annotation type is required which maps the identifiers to their description.

-Available types:
+Available types of annotation description files:

   - `KG`: (KEGG gene)
   - `KR`: (KEGG reaction)